Getting Started

 And a browser window should have popped up, with a bar chart in.
 It should look very similar, to the chart plotted out of scala JS, below.

 This code fence uses scala JS.
 In scala JS, we construct charts with exactly the same code as on the JVM.
-The difference is we assign the chart to a variable, so we can plot is (with a showChartJs helper function, node is the default name of the div given to us by mdoc)
+The difference is we assign the chart to a variable, so we can plot.
+I like a big chart... so we'll also apply a modifier to fill the div.

 import viz.vega.plots.{BarChart, given}